moosedev15/moosedev15/README.md

 - 👋 Hi, I’m Stupid!
 - 👀 I’m interested in sharting myself at school again and being stupid!
 - 🌱 I’m currently learning how to not go insane from being grounded!
-(He's still grounded and will be till may lol and i wanna make him hate me so im doing this -SomeTechyGuy)
 - 📫 How to reach me ...
   franksyoutubechannel.youtube@hotmail.com
 <!---